Centronuclear Myopathy (CNM) is an inherited congenital disorder that causes muscle dysfunction.

 CNM also affects people.
 Locating the mutated gene in Labradors is helping scientists study the disorder in people.

-Symptoms generally develop between two to five months of age and include gait abnormalities, generalized weakness and tiring easily, a lack of "knee cap" reflexes and muscle wasting.
+Symptoms generally develop between two to five months of age and include gait abnormalities, generalized weakness, tiring easily and muscle wasting.
 CNM can affect both sexes and all three recognized colors.

 Here is a video of another Lab having a particularly tough day although she's determined to get her bumper.

 According to his owners, "As a puppy, he couldn't hold his head up, control his tongue, hold a tug toy, walk for more than a few feet without having to crawl, or climb stairs."

 And, no, CNM is not the same as Exercise Induced Collapse (EIC), although both disorders are genetic.
 CNM is a muscle weakness whereas EIC is a neurologic dysfunction.

 (Originally posted October 25, 2012 - Updated November 18, 2022)